-Don’t let your garden turn all drab in in winter!
-Make it evolve into a space that is appealing all year long by planting trees with highly ornamental bark.
+Don’t let your garden turn all drab in winter!
+Make it evolve into a space that is appealing all year long by planting trees with beautiful bark.

 Introduced purely for the decorative impact of their bark, these trees present an infinite range of hues and interesting textures.

 Snake-like skin for some Japanese maples such as the Acer pectinatum.

 Shimmering hues of trees that shed their old peel to reveal amazing underlying colors such as the black birch or Greek strawberry tree.